 The simple solution to getting consistent responses?
 Talk with your leads and customers like people and treat them as such.
 They aren’t just numbers in your CRM or the means to hitting a quota.
 They’re humans looking to you, another human, to help solve a problem.
 When your messages reflect your desire to do just that, good things happen.

-Try out Skipio, the most human business texting platform, for free and start seeing responses right away.
+Try out Skipio, the most human business texting platform, and start seeing responses right away.